 As your organization makes the transition to increasingly digital environments, you need to trust the machines that are used across your network to support critical business functions.
 In particular, you need to secure machine-to-machine connections, such as web transactions, privileged access and authenticating software code.
 HSM key generation and hardware protection have long been used in security‐conscious industries to secure critical business applications that contain sensitive data.
 HSMs are also essential for secure PKI as well as to protect SSL/TLS certificates that are deployed to critical business applications.

 Without key life cycle orchestration for certificates and SSH, broad HSM usage creates new challenges for organizations that want to ensure integrity with complete visibility into all of their keystores.
 This is a challenge even for the keys stored in the HSM.
 Organizations that deploy HSMs widely may also lack the ability to centrally manage all of their distributed keystores and are unable to consistently apply enterprise policy controls.
 If the identities of these machines are not authenticated and protected, then they are open to misuse by cybercriminals.

 Putting you in complete control

-By integrating machine identity protection with your HSMs, you can expect fast, automated orchestration of secure HSM key generation, installation and hardware protection.
-An automated approach to protecting machine identities in HSMS can help you improve security, increase efficiencies and meet compliance requirements.
-An integrated solution also strengthens machine identity protection programs by eliminating time-consuming tasks, which can also increase the risk of exposing private keys and introduce errors that threaten application availability.
+By integrating machine identity management with your HSMs, you can expect fast, automated orchestration of secure HSM key generation, installation and hardware protection.
+An automated approach to managing machine identities in HSMS can help you improve security, increase efficiencies and meet compliance requirements.
+An integrated solution also strengthens machine identity management programs by eliminating time-consuming tasks, which can also increase the risk of exposing private keys and introduce errors that threaten application availability.

-To learn more about expanding machine identity protection read Juan Asiento’s blog “Trust, integrity, control – critically important factors for machine identity protection,” and check our websites at Venafi and nCipher.
+To learn more about expanding machine identity management read Juan Asiento’s blog “Trust, integrity, control – critically important factors for machine identity management,” and check our websites at Venafi and nCipher.